Nurkrao2002/Nurkrao2002/README.md

 - 🌱 I’m currently Student at `lenora college of engineering`

-- :computer: Aiming for `Full Stack Developer`
+- :computer: Aiming to be a `Full Stack Developer`

 - -:nerd_face: Always `learning new things`